Rubaraj/TraderBot/README.md

   Add your E-Mail ID and password in system environment to get the E- Mail

 Goal:
-  The Ultimate goal of this product is to do trading automatically based on few predefined strategies which dont need human interventions.
+  The goal is to do trading automatically based on few predefined strategies which dont need human interventions.